JaySunSyn/cypress-daywalker/README.md

 Please star this repo if you use this plugin.
 This helps me to understand how many people it is useful for and motivates me to continue improving it.

+This plugin does **not** randomly query through trees of nodes but rather creates an index of all registered custom elements.

 ## Installation

 ### 1. Install the dependency